zhexxian/Toastmaster_Table_Topic_Reminder/README.md

 ## Getting Started

-Clone the project repo, install Python 3.7, get your email credentials ready and you are all set!
+Clone the project repo, install Python 3.7, store your email credentials safely in encryptCredentials.py (in your local machine).

+Need to do pip install cryptography

 Currently supporting Outlook e-mails.
 For other mail servers you may need to modify the SMTP part of the code.

 ## Next Steps